 Use Product Differentiation As Your Primary Marketing Strategy!

-This industry has been evolving before the term managed services was ever coined and right from the inception of offering proactive computer support for a flat monthly fee.
-Technology is the core of this offering and software and hardware vendors zeroed in on this industry and set up camp.
+This industry has been evolving before the term managed services were ever coined and right from the inception of offering proactive computer support for a flat monthly fee.
+Technology is the core of this offering and software and hardware vendors zeroed in on this industry and set up camp, using e-commerce (more info here) to help keep it safe and secure for people.
 They begin crafting tools to allow the computer technician the ability to see ahead and control the cost of on-site emergency support.
-Since, then the remote monitoring tools or RMM Tools along with other technology that is associated with the MSP model has constantly improved.
+Since then the remote monitoring tools or RMM Tools along with other technology that is associated with the MSP model have constantly improved.